kannangr21/GMeet-Automator/README.md

 - Python 3.5 or above installed in the machine
-- ChromeDriver.exe (has been added to this repository for ease of use)
+- ChromeDriver.exe (has been added to this repository for ease of use) Download the right version of ChromeDriver from https://chromedriver.chromium.org/
+    For MacOS download the right version of driver and remove `.exe` extension in `functions.py` line `27`.
 - Good Internet Connection
 - Google Account (Mostly G-suite for schools and colleges, but yeah! personal accounts also works well)